Inline & Tank Eductors for Pumping | Mixing | Heating

-- Designed for gas handling and evacuation applications
+• Specifically designed for gas handling and evacuation.

-- Low cost solution for general vacuum service
+• A cost-effective solution for general vacuum service.

-- Utilize steam or air as a motive force to create vacuum levels to 5 in Hg Abs
+• Can use steam or air as a motive force to create vacuum levels down to 5 inches Hg Absolute.

-Jet pumps (eductors) operate on the basic principles of flow dynamics.
-This involves taking a high pressure motive stream and accelerating it through a tapered nozzle to increase the velocity of the fluid.
-Gas Motives are compressible fluids and are put through a converging-diverging nozzle.
-The gas can exceed the speed of sound.
-This fluid is then carried on through a secondary chamber where the friction between the molecules of it and a secondary gas (generally referred to as the suction fluid) causes this secondary gas to be pumped.
-These fluids are intimately mixed together and discharged from the eductor.
+Jet pumps (eductors) operate on fundamental principles of fluid dynamics.
+A high-pressure motive stream, which is a compressible fluid (like gas), is accelerated through a converging-diverging nozzle.
+This acceleration can cause the gas to exceed the speed of sound.
+This high-velocity motive fluid then passes into a secondary chamber.
+Here, the friction between its molecules and those of a secondary gas (the suction fluid) causes the secondary gas to be pumped.
+Both fluids intimately mix and are then discharged from the eductor.

 NCI (uniquely) has more than 50 years of experience with jet pumps and in tank mixing applications.
 Our tank mixing experience covers both tank mixing eductors and propeller type side entry mixers involving tanks in sizes up to one million barrel (42 million gallons) capacity.